anetteee/ratattack/README.md

 ## Compiling and running

 To run the application you can either connect an Android device or use an Android emulator.
-Make sure that the device or emulator has an Android version with API higher than or equal to 31.
+Make sure that the device or emulator has an Android version with API lower than or equal to 31.

 ### Running on Android device
 #### Conneting trough USB-cable